*This post was last updated on September 29, 2020

 - All pending Housing Court matters are still postponed.
 Do not appear.
 New appearance dates will be sent to you directly.

 - Right now, you are still obligated to pay rent.
-However, as a result of a very recently passed law, you cannot be evicted for any rent that became due after March 7, 2020 if you experienced a financial hardship after March 7, 2020.
+However, as a result of a very recently passed law, you cannot be evicted for any rent that became due after March 7, 2020, if you experienced financial hardship after March 7, 2020.
 But your landlord will still be able to sue you in Housing Court for unpaid rent and get a money judgment.
-Landlords won’t be able to evict you for post March 7, 2020 rent until all parts of the state of emergency are lifted, which will likely not be for several months and possibly longer.
+Landlords won’t be able to evict you for post-March 7, 2020 rent until all parts of the state of emergency are lifted, which will likely not be for several months and possibly longer.

-- If you entered into an agreement in court prior to the moratorium that required you to pay rent by a certain date and you can no longer make that payment, your landlord cannot call the marshal/sheriff/law enforcement agency to evict you as long as the moratorium is in effect.
-Once the moratorium is lifted, they will be able to move forward with eviction, but you will first need to be served with a marshals notice.
+- If you entered into an agreement in court prior to the moratorium that required you to pay rent by a certain date and you can no longer make that payment, your landlord cannot call the marshal/sheriff/law enforcement agency to evict you until January 1, 2021, and a virtual conference is held.

 - Please know that the order does not apply to rent demands.
 Landlords can still send you letters and rent demands for any rent they claim you owe during this time.